AVoE: A Synthetic 3D Dataset on Understanding Violation of Expectation for Artificial Cognition: AVoE Dataset

 \textbf{Support (Type A)}: An object is dropped right above the edge of the object.
 The object's centre of mass is situated either over the edge (\textbf{Type A1}) or within the edge (\textbf{Type A2}).

 \textbf{Occlusion (Type B)}: An inert object has an initial momentum to pass behind an occluder.
-The object can either be taller than the occluder's middle portion (\textbf{Type B1}) or shorter (\textbf{Type B2}).
+The object can either be shorter than the occluder's middle portion (\textbf{Type B1}) or taller (\textbf{Type B2}).

 \textbf{Containment (Type C)}: An inert object falls from a short height above a container, with the interaction hidden behind an occluder.
 The object is short enough to be fully contained inside the container (\textbf{Type C1}) or tall enough to protude out of the container top (\textbf{Type C2}).